-If you’re one of the lucky people that gets to frolic around Munich this Spring, one activity you 100% cannot miss is the springtime baby Oktoberfest known of course as Frühlingsfest, or Springfest in English.
+If you’re one of the lucky people that gets to frolic around Europe this Spring, one activity you 100% cannot miss in Germany is the springtime baby Oktoberfest known of course as Frühlingsfest, or Springfest in English.

 It may be small, but one thing that I love about Frühlingsfest is that it’s wonderfully compact, with tons of great food, fun activities and cool attractions lurking around every corner.

 So, to help you make the most of your time at Munich’s Frühlingsfest, here’s a quick guide to the different tents, rides and attractions that you should check out!
 And if you’re looking for more general info and tips on attending the festival, you can read my full guide here.

 The Two Main Beer Tents at Munich Frühlingsfest

 While the number of tents at Springfest is adorably tiny in comparison to Oktoberfest’s staggering 16 large tents, one of the starring attractions of this festival is nonetheless enjoying the fun atmosphere inside its two main beer tents, which are…